-Complete list of Amazon Prime Day 2023 Tech Deals
+Amazon Prime Day 2023's best tech deals

 - Samsung Galaxy Buds2 Pro for $227

-- Skullcandy Grind bluetooth earbuds are up to 40% off
+- Skullcandy Grind Bluetooth earbuds are up to 40% off

 - JBL Flip Essential 2 for $99.98